Video Anomaly Detection with Semantics-Aware Information Bottleneck: Conclusions

 \section{Conclusions}

-In this paper, we propose a semi-supervised VAD framework named SFN-VAD.
-By introducing a semantic branch that jointly utilizes appearance and motion to capture the high-level semantics in abnormal events, instead of relying solely on appearance and motion for insufficient local anomaly perception.
-Furthermore, we design a novel sparse feature filtering module to replace memory modules, achieving a more effective anomaly filtering mechanism.
+In this paper, we propose a semi-supervised VAD framework named SIB-VAD.
+SIB-VAD introduces a novel feature filtering paradigm based on semantics-aware information bottleneck as an alternative to conventional memory modules, enabling a more direct and effective anomaly information filtering mechanism that adapts well to diverse scenarios.
+Furthermore, by introducing a semantic branch that jointly utilizes appearance and motion to capture the high-level semantics in abnormal events, instead of relying solely on appearance and motion for insufficient local anomaly perception.
 Extensive experiments demonstrate that our method surpasses existing state-of-the-art approaches.
-SFN-VAD pioneers the integration of semantic modalities into semi-supervised VAD and introduces a novel feature filtering paradigm based on the manifold space as an alternative to conventional memory modules.
 We believe this work will provide new perspectives for future research.